Robert J. King

 Suzi McClellan

-Ms. McClellan, an attorney, received her Doctor of Jurisprudence from the University of Texas School of Law and her Bachelor of Science in Communication from the University of Texas.
-She is a registered lobbyist.
+McClellan earned her Juris Doctor from The University of Texas School of Law and her Bachelor of Science in Communication from The University of Texas at Austin.
+She is a registered lobbyist and continues to serve as a trusted advisor and advocate for clients navigating Texas’s dynamic energy landscape.

-David’s foundation in market operations and system design was shaped at ERCOT, where he supervised market operations analysts, authored protocol language, and led initiatives integrating emerging technologies into ERCOT systems.
-His earlier work at Austin Energy and the Lower Colorado River Authority further established his expertise in resource planning, production‑cost modeling, and rate design.
-At LCRA, he designed and implemented Time‑of‑Use pricing, a project he notes “saved LCRA and its customers’ time and money.”
+Thompson’s expertise in market design and system operations was further developed during his time at ERCOT, where he supervised market operations analysts, authored market protocols, and led initiatives focused on integrating emerging technologies into market systems and operations.
+Earlier positions with Austin Energy and the Lower Colorado River Authority provided foundational experience in resource planning, production-cost modeling, rate design, and utility economics.

 Joe Jankosky